Greatest Royal Rumble

-WWE Greatest Royal Rumble was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE.
-It was held for wrestlers from the promotion's Raw, SmackDown, and 205 Live brand divisions.
-The event took place on April 27, 2018, at the King Abdullah Sports City Stadium in Jeddah, Saudi Arabia.
-It was the first in a series of WWE events held in Saudi Arabia in support of Saudi Vision 2030, the country's social and economic reform program.
-At the event, all men's main roster championships at the time were defended, in addition to a 50-man Royal Rumble match, titled the Greatest Royal Rumble match.
+Greatest Royal Rumble was a 2018 professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw, SmackDown, and 205 Live The event took place on Friday, April 27, 2018, at the King Abdullah Sports City Stadium in Jeddah, Saudi Arabia.
+Similar to WWE's annual Royal Rumble event, the Greatest Royal Rumble event centered on the company's largest Royal Rumble match held, a 50-man match titled the Greatest Royal Rumble; a Royal Rumble match is a modified battle royal in which the participants enter a timed intervals instead of all beginning in the ring at the same time.

+This was the first in a series of WWE events held in Saudi Arabia in a 10-year partnership in support of Saudi Vision 2030, the country's social and economic reform program.
+In addition to the Greatest Royal Rumble match, all of WWE's main roster men's championships at the time were defended.
+There were no women's matches on the card due to the limited rights women had in Saudi Arabia.
+WWE was criticized for holding the event without female wrestlers; however, these restrictions would lessen, as beginning with Crown Jewel in 2019, women's matches began to be included at the Saudi Arabian events.
+This was also WWE's first PPV and livestreaming event to be held on a Friday and the main card aired live at 7:00 p.m.
+Arabia Standard Time (12:00 p.m.
+Eastern Time).

 The card comprised 10 matches.
 In the main event, Raw's Braun Strowman won the Greatest Royal Rumble match to win the WWE Greatest Royal Rumble Trophy and Championship.
 In the penultimate match, Brock Lesnar retained Raw's Universal Championship against Roman Reigns in a steel cage match.
-In other prominent matches, SmackDown's WWE Championship match between defending champion AJ Styles and Shinsuke Nakamura resulted in a double countout, The Undertaker defeated Rusev in a casket match, and in the opening bout, John Cena defeated Triple H. The Greatest Royal Rumble match was notable for being Chris Jericho's final match in WWE.
-The match was also the last match in The Great Khali's and Mark Henry's wrestling career and the last match where Hornswoggle wrestled for WWE.
-The match was also Hiroki Sumi's only match in WWE.
+In other prominent matches, SmackDown's WWE Championship match between defending champion AJ Styles and Shinsuke Nakamura resulted in a double countout, The Undertaker defeated Rusev in a casket match, and in the opening bout, John Cena defeated Triple H. The Greatest Royal Rumble match was the final WWE match for Chris Jericho and Hornswoggle, the final match in the professional wrestling careers of The Great Khali and Mark Henry, and it was also Hiroki Sumi's only match in WWE.